PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/the-app-class/+page.md

 ## That's it!
 Woho!
-Now you also know the basics of how to use the `App` class! 🥳 The app class is often used for more things than just indicating which the start page is, but you will learn more about that later.
+Now you also know the basics of how to use the `App` class! 🥳 The `App` class can also be used for more things than just indicating which the start page is, but you will learn more about these things later.

+Now you are done learning everything the Fundamentals part of the the tutorials were intended to teach you.
+To double check that you have learned everything you were meant to learn, try to complete exercises in [Fundamental 8.
+Exercises](../exercises/).